The Asymptotic Distribution of the MLE in High-dimensional Logistic Models: Arbitrary Covariance: Introduction

 Logistic regression is the most widely applied statistical model for fitting a binary response from a list of covariates.
 This model is used in a great number of disciplines ranging from social science to biomedical studies.
 For instance, logistic regression is routinely used to understand the association between the susceptibility of a disease and genetic and/or environmental risk factors.

 A logistic model is usually constructed by the method of maximum likelihood (ML) and it is therefore critically important to understand the properties of ML estimators (MLE) in order to test hypotheses, make predictions and understand their validity.
 In this regard, assuming the logistic model holds, classical ML theory provides the asymptotic distribution of the MLE when the number of observations $n$ tends to infinity while the {\em number $p$ of variables remains constant.} In a nutshell, the MLE is asymptotically normal with mean equal to the true vector of regression coefficients and variance equal to $\mathcal{I}^{-1}_{\mbf{\beta}}$, where $\mathcal{I}_{\mbf{\beta}} $ is the Fisher information evaluated at true coefficients \cite[Appendix~A]{mccullagh1989}, \cite[Chapter~5]{vaart1998}.
 Another staple of classical ML theory is that the extensively used likelihood ratio test (LRT) asymptotically follows a chi-square distribution under the null, a result known as Wilk's theorem \cite{wilk1938}\cite[Chapter~16]{vaart1998}.
 Again, this holds in the limit where $p$ is fixed and $n \rightarrow \infty$ so that the dimensionality $p/n$ is vanishingly small.
+(See \cite{portnoy1984asymptotic,portnoy1985asymptotic,portnoy1988,he2000parameters,fan2019nonuniformity,anastasiou2020bounds} for the relevance of these classical results under diverging dimensions with $p$ negligible compared to $n$.)